 The Tour du Mont Blanc (TMB) is one of the great hiking tours in the world.
 On this guided TMB tour, we’ll cross numerous passes and trek through 3 countries – France, Italy, and Switzerland – as we circumnavigate Mont Blanc, at 15,781 ft, the highest mountain in the Alps.
 We’ll hike through spectacular valleys and stay in a combination of 3-star village hotels and remote inns.
 The Tour du Mont Blanc is truly an epic trek – a great opportunity to meet hikers from around the world and enjoy an rich variety of cultures, cuisines and views.
 In keeping with the adventurous nature of the tour, we’ve designed a spirited itinerary, and two of our nights will be spent in traditional gites with shared sleeping rooms, lively atmospheres, and a healthy sense of accomplishment.
 Showers are available every night, and our village hotels feature private rooms and bathrooms.
-Luggage is transported separately and you will have it with you for 7 of the ten nights.
-Note, the single room supplement is for a single room on 8 nights only.
+Luggage is transported separately and you will have it with you for 9 of the 11 nights.

 Our typical day on the Tour du Mont Blanc starts with a continental buffet breakfast at our inn, and soon we’ll be out on the trail for 6-8 hours of inn-to-inn hiking.
 With many passes to cross, the hiking is often strenuous, but there will also be opportunities for easier days.
 Our tour will go counter-clockwise around Mont Blanc, hiking south-east from Chamonix, then up through Italy and into Switzerland, before coming back down to Chamonix.